Fatima Beyina-Moussa: Creation of the African Foundation for Education

 The FAE has developed several programmes of educational excellence in the Congo and the sub-region.
-Its achievements include the creation of the AISB, the renovation of local schools, the creation of a vocational and language training centre and an information and guidance centre for young people.
-All these actions have contributed to the FAE becoming a UNESCO club.

 Fatima has led the establishment of partnerships between FAE and the Tony Elumelu Foundation, as well as with the BEM Africa group, with which FAE has just created BEM Management School Brazzaville, the first international business school in the Congo.

-Since its creation, the FAE has been the Congo partner of HEC Montréal (one of Canada's most renowned business schools), the Alma Mater de Fatima, with which it has maintained very strong links and with which the FAE has set up several training programmes for executives in the Congo and the sub-region.
+Since its creation, the FAE has been the Congo partner of HEC Montréal.

 Creation of the American International School of Brazzaville

-The American International School of Brazzaville (AISB) was established in 2013 to meet the growing demand for high-quality international education in Brazzaville, Congo.
-The school offers an American-based curriculum with local elements, serving both international and local students.
+The American International School of Brazzaville (AISB) was established in 2013.

-The school accommodates over 100 students from kindergarten to secondary levels, with a team of qualified educators, most holding international degrees and certifications.
+The school accommodates over 100 students from kindergarten to secondary levels.
 AISB is the first school in Congo accredited by the Middle States Association (MSA) and the International Baccalaureate (IB), ensuring the quality and recognition of its academic programs.

 Launch of EsMBA with HEC Montreal

 Since its establishment in 2011, FAE has formed a solid partnership with HEC Montreal, Fatima’s alma mater.
 This partnership, based on strong ties and a shared vision of educational excellence, has led to several training programs for executives in Congo and the region.

-Among these initiatives is the "Essentiel d'un MBA" (EsMBA), designed to accelerate leadership development and equip leaders with the knowledge, management tools, and analytical frameworks needed for success in modern business.
-In addition to EsMBA, FAE and HEC Montreal have organized two cohorts of the DESS Energy in Brazzaville, a preparatory session for the BAA International Track, and two previous sessions of EsMBA.